signifyd/php/README.md

 ##### updatePayment($paymentUpdate);
 Update payment data by sending updated information.
-This sends the request to our API Endpoint to update the payment for an existing case.
+This sends the request to the API endpoint to update the card, billing, or delivery address fields for an existing case.

 For more info about the data that can be added please check the `PaymentUpdate` model.
 ```php